alphagov/accessibility-guidance/source/documentation/index.md

 ## Accessibility Requirements
-The minimum standard of accessibility for public sector websites and mobile applications, is the European [accessibility standard EN 301 549](http://mandate376.standards.eu/standard) (Accessibility requirements suitable for public procurement of ICT products and services in Europe).
-This currently uses Level AA of the Web Content Accessibility Guidelines (WCAG) 2.0, but is being updated to use WCAG 2.1
+The regulations require public sector bodies to take the necessary measures to make their websites and mobile applications more accessible by making them perceivable, operable, understandable and robust.

 Websites and mobile apps must meet this standard by the following dates: